 The Motumundi Prize is awarded annually to a person who, with his commitment and his professional activity in Italy or in the world, has been able to offer his knowledge for the protection of the environment and the climate, but also for the protection of the health of the man and the animal kingdom and, this, supporting a more complete human and social formation.
 A person who is an “exceptional testimonial” of a behavioral model and a lifestyle.

-In 2020, the Motumundi Prize for Humanity was awarded to the artist, philanthropist and activist Gordon Matthew Thomas Sumner, aka Sting.
-Sting, who created the Rainforest Foundation in 1987, has been at the forefront of raising awareness in the world about preserving the Amazon rainforest for decades.
+The artist, philanthropist and activist Gordon Matthew Thomas Sumner, aka Sting, was instead awarded the Motumundi Humanity Award in 2020.
+Sting, who created the Rainforest Foundation in 1987, has been at the forefront of raising awareness around the world to preserve the Amazon rainforest for decades.